Alabama Court Records

 What Crimes Can Be Expunged in Alabama?

-A general guideline for determining which crimes can get an expungement in Alabama is that they must be non-violent felonies.
+A general guideline for determining which crimes are eligible for expungement in Alabama is that they must be non-violent felonies.
 For misdemeanor charges, they must meet the following requirements:

-Non-violent felony charges must meet the following requirements:
+Non-violent felony charges must meet the following general requirements:

 How To Expunge Criminal Records in Alabama